 It is 18 months since Making Light was registered as a charity and at the end of September, we came together with friends for an evening at Lambeth Palace.

-Idrimi jetted in early from Madrid, and waited as patiently as he does, overlooking the Palace gardens in front of the large fireplace, perhaps hopeful of the fire being lit.
-A lovely gaggle of friends and family streamed in, bringing flowers and vases to make the state drawing room homely with roses – Damascene and otherwise – with baskets of quinces, picked from our gardens; the exquisite food was laid out, Simon arrived with his camera, Rihab with her Oud, the booklets were put on tables and volunteers were cheerfully marshalled by Bella and soon both guests and hosts began to arrive.
+Idrimi jetted in early from Madrid, and waited as patiently as he is wont, overlooking the palace gardens in front of the large fireplace, perhaps hopeful of a fire being lit there.
+A lovely gaggle of friends and family streamed in, bringing flowers to make the state drawing room homely with roses – Damascene and otherwise – and a basket of quinces (سفرجل), picked from our gardens; the exquisite food was laid out, Simon arrived with his camera, Rihab with her Oud, the booklets were put on tables, volunteers were cheerfully marshalled by Bella and soon both guests and hosts began to arrive.

 I found myself talking to some truly extraordinary people that evening, at times almost overwhelmed with the sense of support and at others frustrated by not being able to catch all the great conversations going on around me.
-My low point came early on, when I found myself welcoming our patron, the Archbishop and Caroline Welby into their own home, but I think it was only me who flinched visibly.
+My low point came early on, when I found myself welcoming our patron, the Archbishop and Caroline Welby into their own home, and then mumbled rather pathetically.
 When everyone had had time to gather, I explained as best I could how, as well as why, Making Light exists.

 Many contributed to making the evening very precious by their presence.